Srivathsan221/Twitter-Scraping/README.md

 GUI Framework: Streamlit

 ### Scraping the tweet
    -To scrap the data Snscrape python library is used.
-The TweetSearchScrape() method scrape the Twitter data without Twitter API.
+The TweetSearchScraper() method scrape the Twitter data without Twitter API.
 The method is passed with a query conating the hashtag to be search and the search dates (From start date to end date)

 ### Uploading data in MongoDB
    -Tweets that are scraped using the Snscrape library is inserted into the MongoDB database by establishing the clinet connection.
 The tweet datas are strored under the twitter db collections.